 Classification based on the mechanism of action

+Depending on their mechanism of action and subcellular distribution, nuclear receptors may be classified into at least two classes.
 The basic difference between the two types is the presence of heat shock proteins.
 While type 1 contains heat shock protein bound with the inactive receptor, type 2 has no heat shock protein and the location will be at the nucleus itself.

 The intricacies on binding with the steroid hormones have already been described in the mechanism of action.
 The latest discoveries in this field have also identified other types of nuclear receptors namely type 3 and type 4.
 Type 3 is basically variant of type 1 and type 4 basically is a monomer unit which binds to DNA (rather than the heterodimer).

-It should be noted that both type 1 and type 2 ultimately are related to the genomic DNA for the manifestation of its action and there is another group, which manifests the non-genomic structures.
+It should be noted that both type 1 and type 2 ultimately are related to the genomic DNA for the manifestation of their action and there is another group, which manifests the non-genomic structures.

 The aldosterone receptors which come under this, are located in the tubule of the kidney and their function is to modulate the action of the aldosterone which binds with them.
 On binding of the aldosterone, basically the activity of the Na + K+ ATPase on the basolateral membrane is increased.

 In addition to this, the epithelial sodium channels, the ROMK potassium channels are also activated.
 Some of the hormone receptors are coupled with the signals process in the cytoplasm rather than the action of the gene level in the nucleus.

 There are two types of co-regulatory proteins namely the coactivator and the corepressor.
 The binding of the nuclear receptor to the response element in the DNA recruites a number of other proteins.